New invariants for virtual knots via spanning surfaces

 Hence, the twin Alexander polynomial

-The Jones polynomial of $K$ (recall the penultimate paragraph of Section~\ref{subsecvk}) is not the Jones polynomial of any classical knot \cite{Kauffman, Kauffmani}, and Hence $K$ is non-classical.
+The Jones polynomial of $K$ (recall the penultimate paragraph of Section~\ref{subsecvk}) is not the Jones polynomial of any classical knot \cite{Kauffman, Kauffmani}, and hence $K$ is non-classical.
 Using the above Seifert matrix associated with $K \sqcup -K$, the twin signature $\sigma^-(K) \neq 0$.
 Therefore, the non-classical knot $K$ is not isotopic to $K^\ast$. \end{example}

 \begin{question} We conclude this section with a few questions.
-Let $K$ be a knot in a thickened surface. \begin{enumerate} \item Are the coefficients of the twin Alexander polynomial of $K$ always integers? \item Do all twin Seifert surafaces for $K \sqcup K^@$ have a Seifert matrix whose entries are integers? \item Is $A^-_K$ always a square of a polynomial?
-(If we have an affirmative answer, then $A^{-\ast}_K$ is mirror sensitive.) \item Is $A^{-}_K$ or $A^{-\ast}_K$ mirror sensitive? \item Is the signature $\sigma^{-\ast}(K)$ always zero? \end{enumerate} \end{question}
+Let $K$ be a knot in a thickened surface. \begin{enumerate} \item Are the coefficients of the twin Alexander polynomial of $K$ always integers? \item Do all twin Seifert surfaces for $K \sqcup K^@$ have a Seifert matrix whose entries are integers? \item Is $A^-_K$ always a square of a polynomial? \item Is $A^{-}_K$ or $A^{-\ast}_K$ mirror sensitive up to isotopy? \item Is the signature $\sigma^{-\ast}(K)$ always zero? \end{enumerate} \end{question}

 \begin{question} Let $K$ be a knot in a thickened surface $F\x[-1,1]$.
 Are the twin Alexander polynomials $A^-_K$ and $A^{-\ast}_K$ determined by the colored Jones polynomials of $K\sqcup -K$ and $K\sqcup -K^\ast$, respectively?
-If $F=S^2$, the answer is affirmative by Bar-Natan and Garoufalidis~\cite{BaGa}. \end{question}
+If $F=S^2$, the answer is affirmative by Bar-Natan and Garoufalidis~\cite{BaGa}.
+Note that one can define the colored Jones polynomial for links in thickened surfaces and for virtual links. \end{question}